Marketing

 Customer acquisition cost (CAC) is another key metric that is often used alongside CLV.
 In fact, it’s used directly in the CLV equation above.
 It allows businesses to assess the cost of their investment in marketing initiatives and other business programs in relation to the number of new customers acquired.

-Having an idea of the general value of your customers over the average lifetime of their interaction with your business is essential to work out your loyalty program ROI:
+Having an idea of the general value of your customers over the average lifetime of their interaction with your business is essential to working out your loyalty program ROI:

 In this case, you'll also want to add the setup costs for your loyalty program (development, maintenance, etc.) to the top half of the equation.
 The figures for these costs and the number of new customers acquired should both be limited to a specific time period, e.g. a year.